Academic Policies: Master's Degree

 Graduate Application for Degree

 Master degree students must file a Graduate Application for Degree (GAFD) form at the beginning of the semester in which they plan to complete all degree requirements and graduate.
 This serves as notification to both the Graduate School and the department of a student's intent to graduate.
-The GAFD can be accessed from the Graduate School website.
 The GAFD is valid for one semester only.
 If a student files a GAFD but fails to graduate, she or he must submit a new application for degree survey in the following semester or the next semester of intended completion.

 Awarding of the Degree

-When the student has satisfied all requirements for a master's degree, the director of graduate studies submits a Recommendation for Award of Degree (Master's/Advanced Certificate) form to the Graduate School by the required deadline.
+When the student has satisfied all requirements for a master's degree, the director of graduate studies submits a Recommendation for Award of Master's Degree Form to the Graduate School by the required deadline.
 If submitting a thesis, this form should be submitted with the thesis when possible.

 The deadlines for students to submit theses and forms to the Graduate School are posted on the Graduation website each semester.
 Students who have not completed all degree requirements by the established deadlines will not graduate, and are required to register the following semester.